lawrennd/old_talks/_posts/2017-06-27-data-science-time-for-professionalisation.md

   science, we seem to be at a similar point today as software engineering was in the early 1980s.
 Best practice is not widely understood or deployed.
-In this talk we will focus on two particular components of data science solutions: the preparation of data snd the deployment of machine learning systems.
+In this talk we will focus on two particular components of data science solutions: the preparation of data and the deployment of machine learning systems.
 published: 2017-06-27
 venue: The Alan Turing Institute